MicrochipTech/fpga-hls-examples/Training4/readme.md

 removed the data dependency between the transformations and we can now overlap the computation and data transmission between the hardware modules.
 To accomplish this, we can use the non-blocking software driver API functions generated by SmartHLS.
-See Section 6.2.6 for explanation on the generated software driver APIs.
+See [this section](#smarthls-generated-software-driver-apis) for explanation on the generated software driver APIs.

 Instead of calling `invert()` or `threshold_to_zero()`, we used a